josephrobertlopez/python-libs/README.md

 This project serves as a monorepo containing various Python utilities and features:

 - **Pomodoro Timer**: A simple Pomodoro timer with sound notifications
-- **Custom Mocking Framework**: A flexible framework for mocking in tests
+- **Smart Mocking Framework**: A flexible, resilient framework for mocking in tests with automatic type detection
 - **Infrastructure as Code**: AWS CDK implementation for artifact deployment

 ## Key Features